FAQs on the subject of export authorizations

 A selection should be made there as to whether a certificate from the BAVG is desired, or whether a certification by the BAVG should be made on the original document.

-1. timeliness of the expert opinion (not more than 1 year old on the date of application),
+1. timeliness of the expert opinion (maximum 1 year old on the date of the application),

-3. field of expertise of the appraiser is covered for the product
+3. the expert's area of expertise is covered for the product

 Opinions may be handwritten, signed by verifiable e-signature, or signed with an official signature.